pekkavesisto/control-your-pc-using-sockets/README.md

 ## Info

 The client will only connect to the server if the server is running on the same computer, BUT there is a way how you can control your computer from almost any device.
+[Here]()

 ## Control your computer/laptop from another computer/laptop.